Ice Cream, Rich lysine-arginine content for herpes management

 What is the lysine-arginine ratio of Ice Cream, Rich?

-The lysine-arginine ratio of Ice Cream, Rich is 2.19.
-A ratio above 1 generally favors lysine.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Ice Cream, Rich is 2.19, calculated from 221.62mg lysine and 101.35mg arginine per 100g serving.
+A ratio above 1 means lysine is the dominant amino acid, which is generally favourable for herpes management.

 Bravado Labs Advanced Lysine Immune Boost